A survey and analysis of TLS interception mechanisms and motivations: Privacy-preserving inspection

 \subsection{Using Trusted Execution Environments}

-Rather than involving cryptographic solutions, other proposals rely on the guarantees of Trusted Execution Environments (TEEs) such as SGX with Remote Attestation, to protect long-term keys or even the whole middlebox operations while operating on the traffic itself with low overhead.
+Rather than involving cryptographic solutions, other proposals rely on the guarantees of Trusted Execution Environments (TEEs) such as Intel Software Guard Extensions (SGX) with remote attestation, to protect long-term keys or even the whole middlebox operations while operating on the traffic itself with low overhead.

 SGX-Box~\cite{sgx-box} proposes to run middlebox capabilities in SGX enclaves.
 It relies on memory isolation to keep the computations private, and on remote attestation to guarantee that the middlebox program executed is the intended one.
-Moreover, to abstract packet parsing and TLS decryption operations, SGX-Box introduces a high-level language to perform middlebox operations.
+The origin server establishes an out-of-band long-term channel with the on-path middlebox and performs a remote attestation of its enclave before sharing TLS session secrets for each client connection.
+Clients could also request an attestation; however, it is unclear how end users or enterprises enforce the use of specific middleboxes as the server is responsible for sharing TLS secrets.
+Moreover, SGX-Box introduces a high-level language that abstracts packet parsing and TLS decryption operations to perform middlebox operations.

-The authors propose that the remote attestation is performed by the end server, which then shares TLS session secrets out-of-band with the SGX-Box middlebox.
-This design requires the server's involvement and approval of the middlebox.
-Clients could also request an attestation; however, it is unclear how end-users or enterprises enforce the use of specific middleboxes when the server is responsible for sharing TLS secrets.
+STYX~\cite{styx} improves on the performance of Keyless SSL~\cite{keyless-ssl} by provisioning the origin's private key and keeping private key operations in SGX enclaves at the CDN.
+However, it does not restrict the usage of the private key, which could turn the enclave into an oracle on a compromised edge.
+Phoenix~\cite{phoenix} resembles STYX but is designed to port existing applications to SGX enclaves while also restricting the use of the private key by attested applications only.
+Presumably, the origin server is able to attest the permitted software stack before provisioning the private key with an edge server.
+Furthermore, the CDN can be made agnostic to the cached content thanks to memory and file encryption managed in enclaves.

-Similar constructions that rely on Intel SGX have been proposed.
-STYX~\cite{styx} provisions the private key in an SGX enclave, mbTLS~\cite{mbtls} enables endpoints to communicate per-segment keys to middleboxes after the software running in enclaves is remotely attested.
-More recently, Phoenix~\cite{phoenix} develops \emph{conclaves}, containers of enclaves, to port legacy applications in enclaves.
-However, SGX-provided guarantees have been eroded by numerous attacks, see~\cite{foreshadow,sgxpectre,vanbulck2020lvi}.
+mbTLS~\cite{mbtls} enables endpoints to communicate per-segment session keys to middleboxes after the software running in enclaves is remotely attested, possibly fitting various use cases.
+However, note that SGX-provided guarantees have been eroded by numerous attacks, see~\cite{foreshadow,sgxpectre,vanbulck2020lvi} and especially against remote attestation~\cite{sgaxe}.
+Although microcode and software updates address these attacks, the technology seems particularly affected by side-channel attacks.